neonwatty/drafts/meme-search-02-20-2025-updates.md

 -
-- new model selection panel added in the pro app Settings so you select or change your image-to-text model
 - moondream2 to current revision
 - new test database added to image-to-text service for more comprehensive testing
 - new [local docker compose files added](https://github.com/neonwatty/meme-search/tree/main?tab=readme-ov-file#building-the-app-locally-with-docker) for easier local building and testing